Free shipping to SA metros.

 There is nothing like the taste of a freshly picked tomato, warm from the sunshine.
-In the smallest of gardens or even a flat with a window-box, it is worth growing at least one tomato plant.
+It is worth growing at least one tomato plant in the smallest gardens or even a flat with a window box.

-There are over 10,000 varieties of tomato, from small cherry ones to Ponderosa, which can weigh in at 1.5 kg and more.
-Tomatoes come in a range of colours including pink, purple, black, yellow and white.
+There are over 10,000 varieties, from small cherry ones to Ponderosa, which can weigh in at 1.5 kg and more.
+Tomatoes come in a range of colours, including pink, purple, black, yellow and white.

 The Tomato and you: